Vloqqo/movie-data/README.md

 ## Usage

 1. Click Scrape Links and number of pages to go through
-2. After that is finished, click the import links button and direct it to movies_links.txt
-3. Now it will go through the links and grab the data from each page
+3. After it is finished it will go through the links and grab the data from each page
 4. Then once you are done it will output the data to the gui in graphs under the Visualization tab

 <p align="right">(<a href="#readme-top">back to top</a>)</p>